tech-greedy/singularity/README.md

 Then copy the generated binary to override the existing one from the PATH for your node environment, i.e.
 * singularity installed globally `/home/user/.nvm/versions/node/v16.xx.x/lib/node_modules/.bin`
 * singularity cloned locally `./node_modules/.bin`

+Note the path may change depending on the nodejs version, if you cannot find folder above, try search for generate-car binary first, i.e. `find ~/.nvm -name 'generate-car'`

 # Initialization